Skip to main content

 Maine Veteran Benefits for Seniors and Families 2026

-Bottom line: Older veterans in Maine should start with the Maine Bureau of Veterans’ Services for claims, state benefits, housing risk, burial questions, and local referrals.
-If the need is care, rides, meals, Medicare, or help at home, also call the local Area Agency on Aging.
+Bottom line: Older veterans in Maine should start with the Maine Bureau of Veterans’ Services for VA claims, state benefits, emergency veteran help, records, tax questions, cemetery help, and local referrals.
+If the need is meals, Medicare help, care at home, rides, or caregiver support, also call the local Area Agency on Aging.

 Contents